-Similar to Quantoxhead, Kilve is another location for collecting ammonites and Reptile remains.
-Vertebrae’s are as common here as ammonites.
-Another location set in tranquil surroundings, and ideal for all the family to enjoy.
+This location is similar to Quantoxhead.
+Kilve is another location for collecting ammonites and reptile remains.
+However, vertebras are as common here as ammonites.
+It is also set in tranquil surroundings and is ideal for all the family to enjoy.

 ♦ Ref: 51.19359°N, 3.22495°W

-FIND FREQUENCY: ♦♦♦ – You will see many flat ammonites at Kilve, these are protected by SSSI rules, simply because they are so fragile that collectors can ruin them for everyone else to see, exposed on the foreshore.
-Reptile Remains can also be found and are not uncommon.
+FIND FREQUENCY: ♦♦♦ – You will see many flat ammonites at Kilve.
+As this is a site of special scientific interest (SSSI), these are protected by SSSI rules.
+In particular, the ammonites are so fragile that collectors can ruin them for everyone else to see on the foreshore.
+Reptile remains can also be found and are not uncommon.

-CHILDREN: ♦♦♦ – Kilve is suitable for families, especially children who will be fascinated by the ammonites exposed on the foreshore, however Kilva can be dangerous, always check tide times and keep children well away from the cliffs.
+CHILDREN: ♦♦♦ – Kilve is suitable for families, especially children who will be fascinated by the ammonites exposed on the foreshore.
+However, Kilve can be dangerous.
+Always check tide times and keep children well away from the cliffs.

-TYPE: – Kilve is a foreshore location, fossils are found exposed on the foreshore within the rocks, or exposed in wave-cut platforms.
+TYPE: – Kilve is a foreshore location.
+Fossils are found exposed on the foreshore, within the rocks and exposed in wave-cut platforms.

-Over 40ft of limestone and shale’s from the Lower Lias is exposed at Kilve.
-These contain psiloceras planorbis succeeded by a thick sequence of shale’s with a few thin limestone’s.
-Above this are some 60ft of shale’s in which limestone’s become more numerous and more massive upwards from the bucklandi zone.
-The lias dip eastwards.
-The Lias themselves are part of the Kilve Shales (approximatly 17m in thickness), blue lias and Quantock’s beds which continue to Quantoxhead.
-Within these dark shales, occasional limestones appear containing coroniceras.
+Over 12m of limestone and shales from the Lower Lias is exposed at Kilve.
+These contain Psiloceras planorbis succeeded by a thick sequence of shales with a few thin limestones.
+Above this are about 18m of shales in which limestones become more numerous and more massive upwards from the bucklandi zone.
+The Lias dips eastwards and is part of the Kilve Shales (approximately 17m in thickness), the Blue Lias and Quantock beds, which continue to Quantoxhead.
+Within these dark shales, occasional limestones appear containing Coroniceras.

-Common sense when collecting at all locations should be taken and knowledge of tide times should always be noted.
-You can easily be cut off at Kilve by the tide as the sea always reaches parts of the cliff,
+Common sense when collecting at all locations should be used and knowledge of tide times is essential.
+You can easily be cut off at Kilve by the tide as the sea always reaches parts of the cliff.

-Kilve has strict SSSI Restrictions.
-These are No-Hammering and No-Collecting.
-Therefore we recommend that you take a camera to photograph any ammonites exposed in the shale.
-The No-Collecting Rule is aimed to preserve the beautiful flat fragile ammonites exposed in the shale for everyone to see, which would otherwise be smashed by collectors.
-However Reptile remains and other fossils can still be collected at this site.
+Kilve has strict SSSI restrictions.
+Hammering and collecting is not allowed.
+Therefore, we recommend that you take a camera to photograph any ammonites exposed in the shale.
+The no-collecting rule is aimed at preserving the beautiful flat and fragile ammonites exposed in the shale, which would otherwise be smashed by collectors.
+However, reptile remains and other fossils can still be collected at this site.